Avangardum/AvangardumStyleConvention/Readme.md

 There should be no newline between fields.

-There should be no newline between auto-properties or properties with a simple expression body getter.
+There should be no newline between auto-properties, properties with a simple expression body getter or abstract properties.

 There should be a single newline between properties with a block or a complex expression body getter (and between them and simple expression body or auto-properties).

-There should be no newline between functions with a simple expression body.
+There should be no newline between functions with a simple expression body or an empty body on the same line or abstract methods.

 There should be a single newline between functions with a block or a complex expression body (and between them and simple expression body functions).